 A NICE guideline consisting of principle-based recommendations that are cross-cutting and cover different areas of health and care, for example, shared decision making, patient experience and transition of care.

 Terms used for searching that are not controlled vocabulary as used in the database or information source, but standard terms used in natural language.

 FrequencyThe number of times an event occurs during a specified period of time.

 The version of a guideline that contains the recommendations, detailed descriptions of the evidence and an explanation of how the recommendations were developed.
-It is written by the Development Centre or NICE team responsible for the guideline, and a guideline committee.
+It is written by the NICE team responsible for the guideline, and a guideline committee.

 A visual way of showing how the results of several studies of the same treatment vary.
 Usually the effect of treatment in each study is plotted on a graph against the number of people involved.
 Ideally, the points fall into an inverted funnel shape.
 If they do not, publication bias or other problems are likely.